Phishing for User Credentials

-During adversarial attack simulations harvesting credentials through phishing are typically performed through cloned websites.
-A cloned website works by essentially copying the front-end (such as the Gmail login page) and hosting it on a domain designed to mimic the real domain (gmail.com vs. gmail.com-google.net).
+Harvesting credentials through a phishing attack are typically performed through cloned websites during adversarial attack simulations.
+A cloned website works by copying the front end (such as the Gmail login page) and hosting it on a domain designed to mimic the actual environment (gmail.com vs. gmail.com-google.net).

 Once the cloned website is created, an unsuspecting visitor will visit the login page and enter their credentials.
-The cloned site then records the victim user’s credentials and then displays a “Login Error” message making it appear as if the victim typed their password incorrectly.
-The cloned website then redirects the user victim to the real website’s login page.
+The cloned site then records the victim user’s credentials and then displays a “Login Error” message, making it appear that the victim mistyped their password.
+The cloned website then redirects the user victim to the actual website’s login page.

-While this method is often succeeds in its attempt to phish and steal the victim’s credentials, there are some issues that arise with this method.
-Cloned websites are sometimes easy to identify as fake and two-factor authentication (2FA) adds an additional element of difficulty requiring a real-time attack.
+While this phishing attack method often succeeds in its attempt to steal the victim’s credentials, some issues arise with this method.
+Cloned websites are sometimes easily identified as fake, and two-factor authentication (2FA) adds difficulty, requiring a real-time attack.

-Sometimes the attacker is unable to make a perfect copy of the website that they are attempting to mimic or the attacker will try to introduce additional fields seeking more information beyond just a username and password, all of which raises suspicion.
+Sometimes, the attacker cannot make a perfect copy of the website they are attempting to mimic, or the attacker will try to introduce additional fields seeking more information beyond just a username and password, all of which raise suspicion.

-In some instances, victim users are 100% certain they entered their credentials correctly and are therefore immediately suspicious when they can’t login to the cloned website.
+In some instances, victim users are 100% certain they entered their credentials correctly and are immediately suspicious when they can’t log in to the cloned website.
 In a red teaming engagement, this can be a point where we can get caught.

-In addition, if 2FA is enabled on a targeted account, then the username and password make up only two-thirds of what an attacker will need to successfully phish the victim user.
-If the victim user is using SMS or a Time-based One-Time Password (TOTP) like Authy, Google Authenticator, RSA token, etcetera for 2FA, then the attacker must somehow manage to capture their login credentials in real-time.
-If they don’t, then the attacker will have to craft another ploy to capture a token.
+In addition, if 2FA is enabled on a targeted account, then the username and password make up only two-thirds of what an attacker will need to phish the victim user successfully.
+Suppose the victim uses SMS or a Time-based One-Time Password (TOTP) like Authy, Google Authenticator, RSA token, etcetera for 2FA.
+In that case, the attacker must capture their login credentials in real time.
+The attacker must craft another ploy to grab a token if they don’t.